filipgermanek/temperatureController/README.md

 Materials: Wemos board, , Micro USB cable, water heater, relay
 Wiring: You need to connect three wires from the wemos board to the relay.
 Connect 5v to v5, Di to D2 on the board and G to G.

+Connect each end of the heater to the relay.

 ## 3.Installation